Codecademy/docs/content/git/concepts/pull/pull.md

     nothing to commit, working tree clean
     ```

-* Having a valid remote repository set, in this case there is remote repository called companyname-dev:
+* Having a valid remote repository set, in this case there is remote repository called `companyname-dev`:

     ```shell
     $ git remote -v